Winter’s Tale Is Too Much Story For A Movie. It Needs To Be A NetFlix Series

 The lack of the larger story is where the film falls apart.

-The director’s vain effort to include the other threaded stories inside the book are convoluted.
+The director’s vain effort to include the other threaded stories inside the book is convoluted.
 If you are going to add extra’s, add Craig Binky!
 What a huge fail!

 This Film Is No Valentine